MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/troubleshoot/Troubleshoot-the-Windows-Server-2016-Technical-Preview-Software-Defined-Networking-Stack.md

     2. If using physical Top-of-Rack (ToR) switch as BGP Peer, consult your documentation
         1. For example: # show bgp instance
 4. Check configuration state and VIP ranges in Software Load Balancer Manager Resource
-    1. Get-NCLoadBalancerManager | convertto-json â€“depth 8 (check VIP ranges and ensure SLBM self-VIP and any tenant-facing VIPs are within this range)
+    1. Get-NCLoadBalancerManager | convertto-json –depth 8 (check VIP ranges and ensure SLBM self-VIP and any tenant-facing VIPs are within this range)
-    2. Debug-NetworkControllerConfigurationState â€“
+    2. Debug-NetworkControllerConfigurationState –

 If any of the checks above fail, the tenant SLB state will also be in a failure mode.